 There are guidelines for GPs to help them decide who needs an urgent referral.

-Your doctor should also refer you for an endoscopy if you are over 55, have lost weight without trying to lose weight and have any of these symptoms:
+Your doctor should refer you for an urgent endoscopy if you have:

 - indigestion (dyspepsia)